colbyj/bride-of-frankensystem/docs/getting_started/quickstart_create.rst

 survey.json
 ~~~~~~~~~~~

-Questionnaires are defined in JSON format.
-Here's the structure of the generated survey:
+Questionnaires are defined in JSON.
+The generated survey looks like:

 .. code-block:: json